LARailsLearners/jendiamond_firstapp/README.md

 ### Phase 2 - Add Authentication with Devise - [Issue #2](https://github.com/LARailsLearners/_first_app_instructions/issues/2)

-- Don't forget to take the time to UNDERSTAND Devise.
+- Take the time to UNDERSTAND Devise
 - Understand Authentication broadly
 - Learn some of the basics of Devise
 - Learn it's most important methods